fabiolrodriguez/azure_web_app/README.md

 ./state.sh
 ```

-Then, change the block in main.if
+Then, change the block in main.if including your generated storage account

 ```terraform
     backend "azurerm" {